lvsz/bcbfbl/README.md

 ## Limitations
 - BCBFBL should work for any brainfuck program that doesn't rely on cell wrap or negative tape indices.
-- Output happens through UTF-8 code points rather than bytes, i.e. to print a multibyte character like `€`, use `.` once on a value of 8364, instead of thrice on the values 226, 130, and 172.
+- Output happens through UTF-8 code points rather than bytes, i.e. to print a multibyte character like `€`, use `.` on its UTF-8 code point (8364), instead of its individual bytes (226, 130, and 172).
 This has no effect on programs that only print ASCII characters.
-- The default stack size is 512 MB, this should be enough for any actual brainfuck file out there, but if it isn't, adjust the `STACK` variable in Makefile, and let me know I'm wrong.
+- The default stack size is 512 MB, this should be enough for any actual brainfuck file out there, but if it isn't, adjust the `STACK` variable in the make file, and let me know I'm wrong.